Medical Policy

 When services are Investigational and Not Medically Necessary:

-For the following procedure codes; or when the code describes a procedure indicated in the Position Statement section as investigational and not medically necessary.
+For the following procedure codes, or when the code describes a procedure indicated in the Position Statement section as investigational and not medically necessary.

 CPT